 **VIRTUAL CLASSES AVAILABLE DURING COVID-19**

-Our first in-person consultation together is complimentary to determine if we're a right fit.
+Our first consultation together is complimentary to determine if we're a right fit.
 From there, if we'd like to continue working together we agree upon a rate and set a schedule.

 Before we meet, I also like to get to know the new student via a couple email exchanges or short phone call to identify some details like type of session, number of participants, length, and frequency - as well as any limitations or injuries to consider.

 - Yoga Alliance Certified RYT-200.Certification includes Yoga Nidra, Yoga for PTSD, Prenatal Yoga, and Chair Yoga.

 - Certified Accessible Yoga Teacher.
 This includes wheelchair yoga and bed yoga (https://accessibleyogatraining.com/)

 - Resident Movement Artist and yoga teacher at MedStar Georgetown University Hospital

 During COVID-19 I offer virtual lessons beginning at a rate of $60/lesson.
 Lessons take place over video conference (we'll work out the tech logistics together!).

 My yoga and movement practice blossomed from two decades of professional dance training, and my journey as a teacher from seeing a need for a shift in the public perception of yoga, and welcoming spaces for people of all ages and abilities to discover a safe and sustainable movement practice for their bodies and lifestyles.